emergency room visits

 About The Children’s Hospital Foundation of Manitoba

-The Children’s Hospital Foundation of Manitoba is dedicated to ensuring that every child treated at HSC Winnipeg Children’s Hospital has the best care and experience possible.
+Children’s Hospital Foundation of Manitoba is dedicated to ensuring that every child treated at HSC Winnipeg Children’s Hospital has the best care and experience possible.

-Since 1971, with incredible donor support, the Foundation has raised more than $100 million to improve the lives of sick and injured children from Manitoba, Northwestern Ontario, and Nunavut.
-Funding supports important programs that bring comfort to sick children during difficult times, the purchase of life-saving equipment, and the advancement of paediatric health research that will improve the lives of children everywhere.
+Since 1971, with incredible donor support, the Foundation has raised more than $100 million to help sick and injured children from Manitoba, Northwestern Ontario, and Nunavut.
+Funds support important programs that bring comfort to sick children, life-saving equipment, and health research to improve the lives of children everywhere.
 Let’s make anything possible.
 Learn about your impact at goodbear.ca.